-I am a postdoc at the Fenner School of Environment and Society, working with Professor David Lindenmayer and Associate Professor Geoff Cary.
-I am currently working on an ARC Linkage Project investigating the role of animals in fire regimes.
+Dr Claire Foster is a Research Fellow at the Fenner School of Environment & Society.
+She is currently working on an Austalian Research Council Linkage Project investigating the role of animals in fire regimes.

 - Lindenmayer, D, Wood, J, MacGregor, C et al 2018, 'Conservation conundrums and the challenges of managing unexplained declines of multiple species', Biological Conservation, vol. 221, pp. 279-292pp.